 DISCUSSION

-In this study, we analyzed simultaneous movement trajectories of most individuals in social groups of highly cohesive meerkats while foraging.
-We measured the probability that the group would turn towards a given direction or change its speed depending on the position and movement of focal individuals as proxies for their influence, and compared those between social statuses.
-We also calculated the average position of each individual along the axis of movement, in order to compare one’s turning or speeding influence with its propensity to be in the front of the group.
-The comparison of five different groups as well as the use of different, complementary metrics to measure influence allow us to draw nuanced conclusions regarding mechanisms of collective decision-making in meerkats.
+In this study, we analyzed simultaneous movement trajectories of individuals in social groups of highly cohesive meerkats while foraging.
+We assessed whether the position and movement of individual animals affects the probability of the whole group to turn towards a given direction or to change its speed and compared the resulting influence scores between animals of different social status.
+We also tested, whether individuals with high influence scores were more likely to be in the front of the group.
+The comparison of five different groups as well as the use of different, complementary metrics to measure influence allow us to draw nuanced conclusions regarding the mechanisms of collective decision-making in meerkats.